 Talla (or Tella)

 Traditionally home-brewed sour beer made from barley, wheat or millet.
-Depending on where you visit it can range in flavour.
 Visit a talla bet (an establishment that serves talla) and enjoy a refreshing cup or two.

 How to enjoy Ethiopian food & drink

 Ethiopians only eat with their right hands and so should you.
 Many restaurants across Ethiopia provide you with a small bowl of water or a moist disposal towel to clean your hands before you eat.
 If you must eat with cutlery, don’t worry – with tourists flocking to Ethiopia nowadays, many restaurants catering to tourists also provide a knife and fork.